poliva/a-instant/README.md

 1. Select text in any application
 2. Double-tap your A-Instant trigger key
 3. Enter a prompt for the AI model
-4. The selected text will be replaced with the AI response
+4. The selected text will be replaced with the AI response (standard mode) or the AI response will be displayed in a separate area (non-destructive mode)

 A-Instant eliminates the need to switch between apps, copy/paste, and wait for results.
 Simply highlight, double-tap, and you're done!